Lani274/tutorial-flask-login/README.md

     app.run(debug=True)
 ```

 We now import our website package, or what might be called webapp in your case, and grab that create_app function from  the *__ init__.py* file and use that to actually create an application which can be run.
+Moreover, we asign it to the variable app.
 *if __ name__ == '__ main__':* etc.
-states that I only want to run the web server if we run the *main.py* file. app.run(debug=True) means that everytime we will make a change in our Python code, it will automatically run the webserver (vgl.
+states that I only want to run the web server if we run the *main.py* file.
+The method app.run(debug=True) means that everytime we will make a change in our Python code, it will automatically run the webserver in debug mode (vgl.
 How to debug a Flask app n.d.).

 ----